brainboxdotcc/DPP/docpages/make_a_bot/xcode.md

 To create a bot with Xcode, follow the steps below to create a *working skeleton project you can build upon*.

-\note Since the brew package for D++ only supports C++17, you can't use coro with this project.
-If you wish to use coro, you need to \ref buildosx "build from source".
-If you do build from source, look to replace the include and library paths in this project to `/usr/local/include` and `/usr/local/lib`.

 1. Make sure you have Xcode downloaded, along with the developer command tools (for AppleClang).
 2. Clone the [template project](https://github.com/Jaskowicz1/mac-bot-template/). **Make sure you download the entire project and not just the .cpp file.**
 3. Open Xcode, hit "Open Existing Project" or "File"->"Open", navigate to the template folder and open the .xcodeproj file.
 You can also double click the file in Finder.